prisms-center/CASMcode_crystallography/python/doc/usage/superlattice.rst

 Usage
 -----

-To enumerate superlattices of a prim (:class:`~casm.xtal.Prim`), taking into account the symmetry of the basis and DoF:
+To enumerate superlattices of a prim (:class:`~libcasm.xtal.Prim`), taking into account the symmetry of the basis and DoF:

 .. code-block:: Python